 - a.
 Regulatory, recognition of academic programs, and accreditations from government, and self-regulating private accreditation organizations. - Accreditations.
 The schools are governed and regulated by the CHED and by the Department of Education ("DepEd"), depending on the program offerings.
-In addition, MES and MCL are also accredited by PACUCOA while the initial accreditation of MCM is ongoing by PACUCOA.
-MES is also accredited by the ABET; MES and MCL are both accredited by PTC-ACBET and PICAB.
+In addition, MESI and MCL are also accredited by PCUCOA.
+MESI is also accredited by the ABET; MESI and MCL are both accredited by PTC-ACBET and PICAB.